elastic/rspec-sequencing/README.md

 # Rspec::Sequencing

-Define sequenced actions that simulate real-world scenarios, e.g write_file then 2 seconds later rename it
+Define sequenced actions that simulate real-world scenarios, e.g. write_file then 2 seconds later rename it or execute a sequence of actions on a http server

 ## Installation